We'd love for you to contribute to gitlint. Thanks for your interest! The source-code and issue tracker are hosted on Github.

 When contributing code, please consider all the parts that are typically required:

-- Unit tests (automatically enforced by Travis).
+- Unit tests (automatically enforced by CI).
 Please consider writing new ones for your functionality, not only updating existing ones to make the build pass.

-- Integration tests (also automatically enforced by Travis).
+- Integration tests (also automatically enforced by CI).
 Again, please consider writing new ones for your functionality, not only updating existing ones to make the build pass.

 Since we want to maintain a high standard of quality, all of these things will have to be done regardless before code can make it as part of a release.
 If you can already include them as part of your PR, it's a huge timesaver for us and it's likely that your PR will be merged and released a lot sooner.
 Thanks!